In This Article

-We spoke to Fran Walfish, PsyD, a Beverly Hills psychotherapist and author of The Self-Aware Parent, to describe how to be assertive in a relationship and why it's one of the most important aspects of our love lives.
+We all want a healthy relationship, but that's not always easy to achieve.
+Whether you're in the first few weeks of attraction or you've had a serious partner for a number of years, being assertive (or not) can make or break a relationship.
+We spoke to Fran Walfish, Psy.D., a Beverly Hills psychotherapist and author of The Self-Aware Parent, to learn how to be assertive in a relationship and why it's one of the most important aspects of our love lives.

 According to Walfish, the act of being assertive starts with ongoing communication—and not just with your partner.
-In order to master this, we should regularly check in with ourselves to see how we feel.
-Once we've figured that out, we should then voice our feelings to our partner to determine if we're on the same page.
+In order to master communication, we should regularly check in with ourselves to see how we feel.
+Once we've figured that out, we can voice our feelings to our partner to determine if we're on the same page.
 "It's up to us to communicate our wants, wishes, and needs," she says.

 In our conversation with Walfish, she explains why individual insight is the secret to assertiveness and how to use it to build a strong partnership that's beneficial to both people.
 There are various ways to be assertive, she says, but honest communication has to be the goal.